 There are so many incredible things to do in Sabah and holidays in Borneo that we consider Malysian Borneo to be one of the best holiday destinations in the world!
 Whether you’re looking for places to visit in Malaysia in 3 days or 3 months, you’ll find all the best things to do here in this Borneo itinerary.

 Sabah, Malaysia, is one of our favorite places in the world.
 We only came to Sabah because it was cheap to fly to it’s capital city, Kota Kinabalu.
-We had no idea where Kota Kinabalu was, knew nothing about Sabah, or even Malaysian Borneo.
-Some quick research showed that Sabah Malaysia is one of the most densely diverse regions in the world, and that it has plenty to offer adventurous travelers.
+We had no idea where Kota Kinabalu was, knew nothing about Sabah, or had even heard of Malaysian Borneo.
+Some quick research showed that Sabah, Malaysia, is one of the most densely diverse regions in the world, and that it has plenty to offer adventurous travelers.